 What is placenta previa?
-If you've heard the word, you have probably figured out just from the word alone that it has something to do with the placenta.
+If you've heard the word, you have probably figured out that it has something to do with the placenta.
 You are exactly right.
-Placenta previa occurs when the placenta attaches in the lower portion of the uterus instead of in the normal position in the upper more muscular portion of the uterus.
-Placenta previa is a frequent cause of bleeding during the second and third trimester of pregnancy
+Placenta previa occurs when the placenta attaches in the lower portion of the uterus instead of in the normal position in the more muscular upper portion of the uterus.
+Placenta previa is a frequent cause of bleeding during the second and third trimester of pregnancy.

 Complete previa - The placenta completely covers the cervix.

 Partial previa - The placenta covers a portion of the cervix, but does not completely cover the cervix.

 Marginal previa - The placenta extends to the edge of the cervix but does not cover it.
 This can also be called low placental implantation.

 What is the Cause of Placenta Previa?